-Yes, you can make hot homemade toffee cookies in the air fryer!
-All it takes is a few minutes and frozen dough on stand-by!
+Yes, you can bake homemade cookies in the air fryer!
+All it takes is a few minutes and chilled dough on stand-by.
 Models differ in their “baking” functions, so test just one or two cookies at first.
 You may need to adjust the temperature or cooking time.

 Seeing smoke?
 Here’s what to do.